All together now

 Accessibility in the Media

 The way that people with disabilities are portrayed in the news and entertainment media is vitally important.
 A positive and accurate reflection of children and adults with disabilities directly influences societal perceptions and, in turn, attitudes, behaviour and opportunities.
-Media are in a strong position to increase representation and awareness of accessibility and other issues relating to living with a disability in Ontario, and we applaud those who use that position for good.
+Media are in a strong position to increase representation and awareness of accessibility and other issues relating to living with a disability in Ontario.
 We applaud those who use that position for good and want journalists to know we are here to help.

 - SCIO staff member talks to CityNews about the TTC gap issue